1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC021/02.analysis/README.md

 ### 2.3.
 Functional Requirements Reevaluation

-- **FR021.1**: The system shall allow the Admin to edit existing types of operations, providing the operation name, estimated duration (for each phase), specialization and required staff.
+- **FR021.1**: The system shall allow the Admin to edit existing types of operations, providing the operation name, estimated duration (for each phase), specialization and required staff (role, specialization and quantity).

 ### 2.4.
 Non-functional Requirements Specification